Our drinking water supply is so much better, so much safer than it was 100 years ago.

 But one contaminant which doesn’t get much exposure but can be found in our rivers and reservoirs is Mercury, an element known as a notorious ecological and health hazard.

 Mercury is one of the most harmful substances present in the environment.

-It naturally occurs in the earth’s crust in the form of compounds found in ores, and has important industrial applications.
-However, various industrial activities have brought about mercury pollution that at times affect the water supply.
+It naturally occurs in the earth’s crust in the form of compounds found in ores and has important industrial applications.
+However, various industrial activities have brought about mercury pollution that at times affects the water supply.

 How did it get into your drinking water?

 How it gets into your drinking water can be a complicated discussionâ€¦but basicallyÂ Mercury in its metallic or inorganic form usually comes from the following activities:

 It begins with a number of industrial activities such as running coal plants, incineration of hospital waste, or manufacture of cement.
 These activities release mercury into the atmosphere, where it mixes with other gases in the atmosphere which results in it being present in rain or snow.
 Then runoff water takes it to rivers and catchments.

 When factories and laboratories don’t manage their waste appropriately, they can also leak mercury into the environment.

 Farmers may also contribute to mercury pollution by using certain fungicides.

 YOU may also be unconsciously contributing to this through the wrong disposal of these common household items: